SolderedElectronics/Inkplate-documentation/source/arduino.rst

 * **Description**:
     | Draws an image from the web.
+    |
     | On Inkplate 6COLOR, dither will use all of the 7 colors to reproduce wanted color.
+    | If you want to change the colors palette in which the image is dithered, check the file ``/src/include/ImageDitherColor.cpp`` in your library.
+It has a ``palette[]`` array where you can modify the color values in hex for a different look to the dithered image.
+    |
+    | On Inkplate 2 if you use online image converter, include picture in header file and it will draw it in tri-color mode.
     | Make sure WiFi is setup beforehand as in examples (10-Inkplate_download_and_show).

 * **Example**: